prem911/advancedMessenger/README.md

 $ cd ../JavaHTTP/
 $ mfpdev adapter build && mfpdev adapter deploy
 ```
 > Goto mfpconsole and click NewsJavaAdapter.
 Click on Resources tab.
 There is a change in Security scope.
-Earlier it was DEFAULT_SCOPe and now it has changed to restrictedData.
+Earlier it was DEFAULT_SCOPE and now it has changed to restrictedData.
 Note, no server restart required.

 #### Client side changes to invoke Security Challenge
 Open `app.ts`